 See also Precautions section.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: swelling of the hands/feet, symptoms of a low magnesium blood level (such as unusually fast/slow/irregular heartbeat, persistent muscle spasms, seizures), sudden weight gain, signs of lupus (such as rash on nose and cheeks, new or worsening joint pain).
+Tell your doctor right away if you have any serious side effects, including: swelling of the hands/feet, symptoms of a low magnesium blood level (such as muscle spasms, irregular heartbeat, seizures), sudden weight gain, signs of lupus (such as rash on nose and cheeks, new or worsening joint pain).

 When taken with sodium bicarbonate, large doses of calcium from your diet, medications, or supplements can rarely cause a serious problem called milk-alkali syndrome.
 Ask your doctor or pharmacist about using calcium products safely while you are using this medication.
-Tell your doctor immediately if any of these rare but serious side effects occur: dizziness, muscle aches/spasms, mental/mood changes (such as confusion, irritability, memory problems), vomiting, weakness, change in the amount of urine.
+Tell your doctor right away if any of these serious side effects occur: dizziness, muscle aches/spasms, mental/mood changes (such as confusion, irritability, memory problems), vomiting, weakness.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.